voidism/LiTy/README.md

 - When typing sentences, the audio segment will be played repeatly with a 2.5-second pause time.
 Your can also specify the pause time.
 - A visualization of edit distance will be shown after submit your answer.
 This feature are supported by [visedit](https://github.com/ukiuki-satoshi/visedit/).
 We modified the code of visedit a bit and used [python-Levenshtein](https://github.com/ztane/python-Levenshtein/) to speed up this module.
 - The feedback information will be show and recorded in a log file, including **accuracy** and **word speed per listen iteration**.
+- If you have a OpenAI API key, you can enable the explanation function to make GPT-4o help you understand the sentence.

 ## Setup